The Spheroidal Bulge of the Milky Way: Chemodynamically Distinct from the Inner-Thick Disc and Bar: Introduction

-Moreover, the bulge contains a reservoir of the most metal-rich stars in the Galaxy \citep[e.g.,][]{RojasArriagada2020, queiroz2020, Queiroz2021, Rix2024,Horta_Knot2025}.
-Indeed, thanks to {\it Gaia}’s precise parallaxes and proper motions, combined with extensive spectroscopic and photometric datasets, precise distances have become available for field stars in the innermost regions of the MW.
+Moreover, the bulge contains a reservoir of the most metal-rich stars in the Galaxy \citep[e.g.][]{RojasArriagada2020, queiroz2020, Queiroz2021, Rix2024,Horta_Knot2025}.
+Indeed, thanks to {\it Gaia}'s precise parallaxes and proper motions, combined with extensive spectroscopic and photometric datasets, precise distances have become available for field stars in the innermost regions of the MW.
 These have been derived using Bayesian spectro-photometric tools such as the {\tt StarHorse} code \citep{queiroz2018, queiroz2020, Queiroz2023}.
 Recent comparisons with independent tracers such as Mira variables and horizontal branch stars \citep{ZhangH2024, Arentsen2024} have further validated the precision of these distances, even in highly extinguished and distant inner-Galaxy regions.
-This progress has allowed bulge studies to move beyond the classical sky-projected ($l, b$) analyses and toward chemo-orbital mapping, which is crucial for disentangling the multiple, co-spatial stellar populations that exist in the bulge.
+This progress has allowed bulge studies to move beyond the classical sky-projected ($l, b$) analyses and towards chemo-orbital mapping, which is crucial for disentangling the multiple, co-spatial stellar populations existing in the bulge.

-\citet{Queiroz2021} (Q21 hereafter) pioneered this approach, revealing distinct chemo-dynamical populations in the bulge, including a metal-rich bar component alongside a significant metal-poor contribution, on top of a kinematically hotter population.
-Their orbital parameter maps linked chemical properties with the maximum height from the galactic mid-plane and eccentricity, showing that at low heights a transition occurs toward very metal-rich stars with large eccentricities consistent with bar-supporting orbits. \citetalias{Queiroz2021} further showed that among these inner stars on hot orbits, a large fraction are moderately metal poor.
-These populations fade rapidly at lower metallicities (below the typical metallicity of bulge GCs - see \citealt{Bica2024}) and are scarcely found in samples targeting very metal-poor stars in the inner MW (e.g., \citealt{Arentsen2024}).
+\citet{Queiroz2021} (Q21 hereafter) pioneered this approach, revealing distinct chemodynamical populations in the bulge, including a metal-rich bar component alongside a significant metal-poor contribution, in addition to a kinematically hotter population.
+Their orbital parameter maps linked chemical properties with the maximum height from the galactic midplane and eccentricity, showing that at low heights a transition occurs towards very metal-rich stars with large eccentricities consistent with bar-supporting orbits. \citetalias{Queiroz2021} further showed that among these inner stars on hot orbits, a high fraction is moderately metal poor.
+These populations fade rapidly at lower metallicities (below the typical metallicity of bulge GCs; see \citealt{Bica2024}) and are scarcely found in samples targeting very metal-poor stars in the inner MW (e.g. \citealt{Arentsen2024}).
 Importantly, \citetalias{Queiroz2021} has also shown that a substantial portion of both metal-rich and intermediate-metallicity stars are supported by the bar, and that the expectation that the bar was mainly composed of metal-rich stars was too simplistic.